stylewarning/formulador/README.txt

 +------------------------------------------------------------------------+
 with 54 defined regions>

 We can extract parts of a drawn expression and see the associated tree.
+This is useful for editing tasks.

 > (mapcar #'draw (objects-at-point (draw *chudnovsky*) 67 4))
 (#<CANVAS